ibm-cloud-architecture/ibm-cloud-stencils/visio2013/visio2013.md

 # Notes

-1. Additional work is needed on the boxes and tags in Visio.
+1. Additional work is needed on securing the tags in Visio.

 # Upgrading